How To Have (And Maintain) Perfect Credit

 Since your credit record spans almost a decade of your borrowing activity, it makes sense that errors sometimes turn up.
 In fact, a recent study showed that 79% of all credit reports contain errors.
 Some common credit-reporting errors include out-of-date addresses, closed accounts being shown as open, credit lines not reported at the correct amount, and erroneous information.

 Self-inflicted credit wounds (such as a history of late payments, defaults, and irresponsible behavior in general) will fade from your record over time.
 You cannot wipe out accurate information from your credit report.
-So don’t trust any firms who offer to do so for a fee.
 However, it is possible to negotiate removal.
 Since the most recent behavior on your reports carry more weight than old news, vow that from this day forward you will be a financial upright citizen, and over time your score will grow.

 Even though you have been approved credit by a bank, a store, etc (Visa, MasterCard, Sears, Kmart, etc.) to borrow thousands of dollars, you don’t actually have thousands of dollars to spend, which leads nicely to the next rule…